oVirt/ovirt-site/source/feature/sr-iov.html.md

 ##### sr-iov host nic management

-*   sr-iov configuration
+*   <b>vfs</b>
-    -   <b>max vf</b>
+    -   <b>max vfs</b>
         -   max_vfs is a new property that will be added to sr-iov capable host nic.
-        -   it configures the max_vfs value on the nic (since VF requires actual hardware resources, most of the times the practical max_vfs is much lower than the theoretical number of supported vfs).
+        -   it configures the max_vfs value on the nic.
+The max_vfs parameter causes the driver to spawn, up to the value of the parameter in, Virtual Functions.
+(Since VF requires actual hardware resources, most of the times the practical max_vfs should be much lower than the theoretical number of supported vfs).
-        -   setting this value is optional.
+        -   setting this value is optional- if the value is not set- the number of vfs on the nic will be kept.
-        -   valid value is bigger than 0.
+        -   valid value is 0 or bigger (up to the maximum supported number on this nic).
         -   changing this value requires reboot of the host.
-            -   if the max_vfs value on the network-attachment is different that on the nic-network the nic will be marked as un-synced.
-            -   just after the user will reboot the host manually the nic will be marked as synced.
         -   it should be enabled just on nics that support sr-iov.
-    -   if the updated value is bigger than the max_vfs that can be supported by the physical nic, the operation will fail with explanation error message.
-    -   <b>sr-io network attachments</b>
-    -   <b> sr-iov labels</b>
-*   edit sr-iov passthrough network-attachment via setup networks (?).
-    -   setting boot-protocol on passthrough network is not supported (?).
-    -   setting custom properties on passthrough network is not supported.
-    -   sync passthrough network is not supported.
-    -   <b>max_vfs</b>
-        -   max_vfs is a new propery that will be added to host nic.
-        -   it configure the max_vfs value on the nic.
+        -   editing the value should be disabled in case there are running vms on the host.
-        -   its value must be > 0.
+    -   <b> maximum vfs supported</b>
-        -   changing this value requires reboot of the host.
+        -   maximum number of vfs supported by the nic hardware.
-            -   if the max_vf value on the network-attachment is different that on the nic-network the nic will be marked as un-synced.
-            -   just after the user will reboot the host manually the nic will be marked as synced.
-        -   it should be enabled just on nics that support sr-iov.
+        -   read only value.
+        -   used to validate that max_vfs is lower than it.
+    -   <b> vfs configured on the nic</b>
+        -   indicates the number of vfs that are actually configured on the nic.
+        -   this value is needed to know if max_vfs value was applied or the nic is out of sync and needs reboot.
+    -   <b>vfs in use</b>
+        -   the number of vfs that are occupied (connected to a vm or any other connection).
+*   <b>networks</b>
-    -   if the updated value is bigger than the max_vfs that can be supported by the physical nic, the operation will fail with explanation error message.
+    -   the networks that their configuration can be applied on the nic's vfs.
-*   <b>passthrough network</b>
+    -   vnic with one of this networks and sr-iov profile can be connected to a vf on this nic.
+    -   the same network can appear in more than one nic's sr-iov network list.
+*   <b> sr-iov labels</b>
+    -   a list of labels
-    -   can be attached just to sr-iov enabled nic.
+    -   all the networks that their label is in the list will be attached to the passthrough netwroks of the nic.
-    -   passthrough networks with and without vlan can co-exist together on the same sr-iov enabled nic.
+    -   the same sr-iov label can be on more than one nic.
-    -   (open issue- since the configuration of the passthrough network will be applied just after starting the vm- are there any validation checks that need to be done in the setup networks stage to make sure there won't be any problem applying the configuration).
-*   <b>regular network</b>
-    -   regular network can be attached to a sr-iov enabled nic (also if there are passthrough networks attached to it).
-    -   the logic for the co-exsistence of regular networks on the same nic won't be changed- passthrough networks will be ignored in this validation.
-*   <b>label on sr-iov enabled nic</b>
-    -   same as for regular nic- just with the coexistence rules of passthrough networks.
-*   bonding of sr-iov enable nics- not supported (?).
-*   setting max_vfs on a bond- not supported (?).
+    -   effects on setup networks
+*   the same networks/labels can be configured on sr-iov configuration of the nic and via setup networks.
+*   (open issue- can bond be configured on nics that are used as sr-iov nics?)

 ##### run vm